Investment Options: Building Wealth During Military Service

 Thrift Savings Plan Fundamentals

 The TSP remains the cornerstone of military retirement investing.
 With expense ratios of just 0.048 percent, it is one of the lowest-cost investment vehicles available anywhere.
-The government match under the Blended Retirement System provides an immediate 100 percent return on your first 5 percent contribution, making this the first priority for any service member investment strategy.
+That’s what makes the TSP endearing to us military investors — the government match under the Blended Retirement System provides an immediate 100 percent return on your first 5 percent contribution.

 TSP offers five core funds plus lifecycle funds that automatically adjust asset allocation as you approach retirement.
 The C Fund tracks the S&P 500, the S Fund covers small and mid-cap stocks, the I Fund provides international exposure, the F Fund holds bonds, and the G Fund offers government securities with principal protection.